rubymonsters/ruby-for-beginners/06_error_messages.md

 *Your new best friends*

 As programmers we want to build things that work.
-When we do excercizes we want to figure out the solution to the given problem.
+When we do exercises we want to figure out the solution to the given problem.
 Seeing error messages therefor has a negative connotation to it: we haven't managed to get it right!
 Right?